 In the course of conducting City business, it is essential that Councilmembers understand and are able to identify if and where they may have conflicts of interest.
-If there is ever a question, consultation with the City Attorney is advised.
+If there is ever a question, Councilmembers should consult with the City Attorney before the meeting at which the issue may be considered.

-City Councilmembers are bound by the Conflict of Interest provisions of chapter 2.44 DMMC as well as chapter 42.23 RCW.
+City Councilmembers are bound by the Conflict of Interest provisions of chapter $\underline{2.44 \ DMMC}$ as well as chapter $\underline{42.23 \ RCW}$ .